sblauth/cashocs/docs/source/demos/cashocs_as_solver/doc_shape_solver.rst

 given by :math:`\varepsilon(\mathcal{V}) = \frac{1}{2} \left( D\mathcal{V} + D\mathcal{V}^\top \right)`.
 For details, we refer the reader to, e.g., `Delfour and Zolesio, Shapes and Geometries <https://doi.org/10.1137/1.9780898719826>`_.

-To supply these weak forms to CASHOCS, we can use the following code.
+To supply these weak forms to cashocs, we can use the following code.
 For the shape derivative, we write ::

     vector_field = sop.get_vector_field()